BanjoGoliath/linuxDiscordUpdater/README.md

 # LinuxDiscordUpdater

-Simple Python script that automatically downloads and installs the latest Discord update.
+**Archived, I use Arch now so I don't need this, still useful for Debian distros or whatever** Simple Python script that automatically downloads and installs the latest Discord update.

 For a while now, updating Discord on Linux has been a pain (probably closer to mild inconvenience) because you need to manually install the update, unlike Windows.